 The variable MaxPicOrderCntLsb is derived as equal to 2PocLSBLength.

-pic_order_cnt_lsb specifies the value of the variable PicOrderCntLsb used in the derivation of the picture order count of the coded picture as specified in subclause Error!
-Reference source not found..
+pic_order_cnt_lsb specifies the value of the variable PicOrderCntLsb used in the derivation of the picture order count of the coded picture .
 The length of the pic_order_cnt_lsb syntax element is PocLSBLength bits.
 The value of the pic_order_cnt_lsb syntax element shall be in the range of 0 to MaxPicOrderCntLsb − 1, inclusive.

 The variable PicOrderCntLsb is derived as equal to pic_order_cnt_lsb.